hajimes/mmh3/docs/benchmark.md

 ## Results

-The rresulting graphs are plotted using the `pandas` and `matplotlib` libraries.
+The resulting graphs are plotted using the `pandas` and `matplotlib` libraries.

 ### Comparison of Version Improvements